Services for mental disorders: Phone-based services

 A mental health hotline is a free, confidential, and convenient way to receive information regarding various mental health services that are available in the community.
 The hotline is operated by trained employees and volunteers who can connect callers with the appropriate medical, legal, or social resources.
 There are no restrictions regarding how many times an individual may utilize a particular hotline.
 Some services may be available 24 hours a day, 7 days a week and via text messaging applications.

 A few phone-based services exclusively deal with mental health emergencies or crisis situations, such as suicide and substance abuse.
 Suicide prevention lifelines are operated by mental health counselors or community volunteers.
 They are trained to identify suicide risk, de-escalate an emergent crisis, and provide emotional support for those in distress.
 Substance abuse and relapse helplines provide behavioral support to those struggling with addiction as well as connect them with rehabilitation centers for treatment.

 Phone-based services also allow for providers to remove language barriers.
 This is due to the fact that there are several online translation services in order to record and relay information in real time, across several different languages.
 By eliminating language barriers, providers are also able to prevent patients from experiencing social prejudice.
 Patients can now reach out to a wider variety of providers and are no longer bound to their local community practitioners, where there could be added stigma.

+Telehealth services

+The use of Telehealth, health related services distributed electronically, has exploded in popularity across the world of medicine following the 2019-2020 COVID-19 pandemic.
+Remote health services have opened up a new dimension for healthcare providers to provide care to patients with efficiency and a wider range of accessibility.
+The inclusion of mental health services in this expansion has helped dispel the belief that mental health is not capable of being done electronically and has opened up new possibilities in the field of mental health services, and service provision.
+There are still limits restricting Telehealth including the fact that many people still do not have access to technology such as phones and computers, and that it cannot replace more intensive treatment settings.

+Apps providing psychological services

+Mental health apps are an increasingly popular means of providing mental health services.
+They are cost effective, easy to access at almost any location, affordable, anonymous, can provide around the clock support, can reach a greater number of people, and are capable of providing a supporting role to other services for mental disorders.
+Even though apps have great potential to accomplish new and innovative goals in the field of mental health, they do still have some limitations.
+Not everyone has access to technology through which the apps can be run, there are elements of data collection which may make some users uncomfortable, there is not much regulation of these mental health services, and the apps may turn people away from using harder to access but more provenly effective services that they could benefit from.